spacelift-io/user-documentation/docs/concepts/blueprint/README.md

 Note that this is not a working example as it misses a few things (`inputs` section, `vcs` etc.), but it should give you an idea of what you can do.

 !!! tip
     What can you do with `google.protobuf.Timestamp` and `google.protobuf.Duration`?
-Check out the [language definition](https://github.com/google/cel-spec/blob/v0.7.1/doc/langdef.md#list-of-standard-definitions), it contains all the methods and type conversions available.
+Check out the [language definition](https://github.com/google/cel-spec/blob/v0.7.1/doc/langdef.md#list-of-standard-definitions){: rel="nofollow"}, it contains all the methods and type conversions available.

 ## Validation